 When a scientific paper is to be published by the support of this project, it should contain the research number stated on the notification of acceptance issued by IMCR and an acknowledgment of the project’s support:” This work was carried out by the joint research program of the Institute for Molecular and Cellular Regulation, Gunma University.”

 And also please submit one paper reprints of each piblication to IMCR. (refer to 5.
 (4)).

 In principle, the attribution of intellectual property rights should be determined by consultation between the applicant and his/her collaborator of IMCR.

 For further information related to the IMCR program, please contact:

-Mr. Tomokazu Kaneko or Mr. Hiroshi Hayakawa
+Mr. Kohji SEKINE or Mr. Hiroshi HAYAKAWA

 General Affairs Division, Institute for Molecular and Cellular Regulation, Gunma University